OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 - Has previously shared files with the end user.

 Knowledge of personal identity makes sharing a lot easier and less error prone.
-For example, a user can see a picture and real name of another *before* sharing data.
+For example, a user can see a picture and the real name of another *before* sharing data.

 ### `/users` Are Resources